Ginsu: Early history

 "Great Scott!
 A knife that cuts trees."
 A 1968 Cinécraft spot showed how Quikut knives always stayed sharp and could cut a tomato and then a tree.

 Ginsu knives are an evolution of a product line developed by the Clyde Castings Company.
 The company filed for a trademark on the Quikut name for use on carving knives, butcher knives, fruit knives, kitchen knives and can openers in 1921.

 Quikut knives were heavily advertised in the U.S. and Canada as inexpensive, stainless steel, hollow ground knives with a lifetime guarantee.
-Other well known brands that used Quikut knives as promotional items including Lipton Tea and Oxydol.
+Other well known brands used Quikut knives as promotional items, including Lipton Tea and Oxydol.

-Large national newspaper, magazine and radio campaigns were used to market Quikut as far back as the 1930s.
+Large national newspaper, magazine, and radio campaigns were used to market Quikut as far back as the 1930s.
 A 1938 campaign resulted in orders for 922,000 units.
 A 1939 campaign included a print ad on the back cover of the Saturday Evening Post.